ValeriyEmelyanov/Encryption-Decryption/README.md

 ## Encryption-Decryption

-This is a simple training project from JetBrains Academy.
+This is a training project from JetBrains Academy.
+(Medium level)

 In this project:
 * Learn to encrypt and to decrypt messages with a numeric key, using the Caesar or Unicod cypher.